College Football Playoff: New Year's Six

 The semifinal and quarterfinal rounds of the playoff are hosted by the New Year's Six: the Rose Bowl, Sugar Bowl, Orange Bowl, Cotton Bowl, Peach Bowl, and Fiesta Bowl.
 These games are played annually on or around New Year's Day and represent six of the oldest and most prestigious college football bowl games.

 During the four-team playoff era, the bowls rotated on a three-year cycle.
 Two of the six bowls served as the CFP semifinals for any given year with the following pairings: Rose/Sugar, Orange/Cotton, and Fiesta/Peach.
 The year's four off-cycle bowls hosted bowl games outside of the CFP tournament bracket.

 In the 12-team playoff format, four of the six bowls host quarterfinal games on or around New Year's Day (which are determined in the above pairings on a three-year cycle).
 The winners advance to play in the semifinals, held in the two remaining bowls one week later.
 The bowls will again cycle on a rotating basis.

 Championship game

 Cities around the country bid to host each year's championship game.
 The playoff group's leaders make a selection from those proposals, in a similar fashion to other large sporting events, such as the NCAA Final Four.
 Officials say the championship game will be held in a different city each year, and that bids must propose host stadiums with a capacity of at least 65,000 spectators.
 Under the system, cities cannot host both a semifinal game and the title game in the same year.

-In practice, since the inaugural CFP national championship game every title game up to and including the 2025 season has been played (or is scheduled to be played) in a stadium hosting at least one National Football League team, and has been played indoors or in a warm-weather city.
+In practice, since the inaugural CFP national championship game, every title game up to and including the 2029 season has been played (or is scheduled to be played) in a stadium that hosts at least one National Football League team and has been played indoors or in a warm-weather city.